thehyve/transmart-core/README.md

 This part still needs some work, but it goes more or less like this:

 * Start with a *clean* database.
-Preferably load if from scratch with `make postgres` and make only necessary changes on top of this.
+Preferably load if from scratch with `make postgres` and make only the necessary changes on top of this.
 * Go to `ddl/postgres`.
 * Run `make clean`.
 * Manually delete the subdirectories with the names of the schemas that you